RutvikBadkas/LAsegmentation/README.md

 Files
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-simple_Unet_3d - this file contains a 3D unet model with a Dice loss and SGD optimiser with gradient clipping and specific learning rate set.
+simple_Unet_3d - this file contains a 3D unet architecture.
+This is already configured so should work out of the box but can edit optimizer/Loss function/CNN layers here.
 Meshgen - this file contains the marching cube algorithm and will generate meshes from all the predictions made in the subfolders ./tests3d/XXXXXX/prediction.nii to output a .stl surface mesh in the same location: ./tests3d/XXXXXX/mesh.stl. train3d - this file contains the main script that calls on the model, trains it, and outputs the result.
-Edit this script to change all the hyperparameters. train3d_augmented - this file contains the same script as train3d except, this file includes a data augmentation that will translate each data sample a particular number of pixels in the x and y direction and add this augmented dataset to the original, hence doubling the effective amount of data available to the network.
+Edit this script to change all the hyperparameters.
+This file includes a data augmentation func that will translate each data sample a particular number of pixels in the x and y direction and add this augmented dataset to the original, hence doubling the effective amount of data available to the network.
 Note this will take much longer to train and will use a much greater memory. dataloader - this file contains a script to convert a .mhd/raw MRI scan to a 3D numpy array to be fed into the network.
 Note edit this file if your data is in a different format.
 I will update this file to include other datatypes like .nii.gz , .nrrd , .dcm etc in the future.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Folder Structure
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The output of the script is going to be saved in a subfolder in ./tests3d/.
+The output of the train.py script is going to be saved in a subfolder in ./tests3d/.
 This output will contain a sample prediction on an external image saved as nifty file: prediction.nii , validation and training loss curves in png format, and a 2D slice from the midpoint of the dataset to check that the masks and images are correctly aligned.
-......**** Going to update and complete the documentation by 01/07/2021**** in the meantime, if you have any questions, feel free to contact me @ rutvik239@gmail.com / +447432692807
+......**** Going to update and complete the documentation by 01/09/2021**** in the meantime, if you have any questions, feel free to contact me @ rutvik239@gmail.com / +447432692807